clhedrick/kerberos/README.md

 For older systems we could also use pam_ldap after pam_krb5.
 That would let 2FA users login.
 The only disadvantage to ldap is that it won't give users Kerberos tickets.

+## Which software do you need

+At a mininum, to keep credentials alive you need renewd, pam_reg_cc (which registered credentials to be renewed, and creates the copy in /var/lib/gssproxy/clients), and krenew-wrap, which wraps ssh in a script that adds a custom library.

+krenew-wrap is needed because the credentials forwarded by ssh often have very short lifetimes.
+The wrapper renews the credentials before forwarding them.
+The same thing could be done by a script

+kinit -R; ssh "$@"

+However kinit has a race condition during renewal, and my interposed library does not.

+If you want a secure way to do cron jobs, you need kgetcred (including the pam module) and credserv.

+If you want to be able to kinit with two factor authentication, you need skinit, and also kgetcred and credserv (unless your kint supports the -n option.
+I use kgetcred to get anonymous tickets, since IPA currently doesn't support kinit -n).

 # Design issues